Updated August 25, 2023

 There’s far more to the White Isle than neon lights and pounding beats, and Ibiza’s northern side boasts some of the most picturesque beaches in the Balearics.
 Portinatx and Puerto San Michael sit amid pine-clad hills and are popular with families and couples, while Santa Eulalia on Ibiza’s south-eastern coast boasts a vibrant marina, galleries and two spotless beaches.

 With an abundance of exceptional beaches, the Algarve is superb sunbathing territory for a hot September holiday in Europe.
-With a 30km coastline, Albufeira is one of the destination’s most popular resorts.
+With a 30km coastline, Albufeira is one of the region’s most popular resorts.
 Away from its glorious stretches of sand, you can get lost in its atmospheric old town or head to one of the many restaurants and bars in the bustling new town.

 Lagos offers great surfing and a more laidback vibe, while the sleepy fishing village of Alvor features great restaurants, shops and sheltered sandy nooks.

 With temperatures still sizzling well into September, Tenerife makes an ideal getaway.
-Twelve of its beaches have Blue Flag status – just pipping its neighbour, Gran Canaria – with a combination of wide sweeping stretches and smaller, more intimate volcanic sand beaches.
+Fourteen of its beaches have Blue Flag status – just pipping its neighbour, Gran Canaria – with a combination of wide sweeping stretches and smaller, more intimate volcanic sand beaches.

 Those looking for vibrant nightlife after a hard day’s basking will find it at resorts such as Playa de las Americas and Los Cristianos, while the gorgeous Las Teresitas beach features fine yellow sand that was imported from the Sahara Desert, making it one of the few beaches on Tenerife where you won’t see the usual black, volcanic sand.